Facilities and features

 Brasses are available to view only on request

 Our parish Baby & Toddler Group is for all under-fives and their carers.
 It is held during term time at St. Martin's church, Bilborough NG8 3BH at 9.30-11.30 am. £1 per family includes drinks and snacks.

 Help for Visitors

 A short free church guide is available; for those seeking more detailed information, Dr. David Clifford's publication 'A Short History and Guide to All Saints Church, Strelley'. is available to purchase.
-On Open Church afternoons on the 3rd Sunday of the month at 3pm, a guide is available to highlight points of interest and answer questions.
-Refreshments are available on Open Church afternoons, and at other times when access to the church has been made availlable by special request.
+On Open Church afternoons on the 3rd Sunday of the month at 12-3pm, a guide is available to highlight points of interest and answer questions.
+Refreshments are available on Open Church afternoons, and at other times when access to the church has been made available by special request.

 A free self-guided Church leaflet.
 A free self-guided Walk leaflet - Step Back in Time, a walk through Strelley village.

 The church is open for prayers and visitors on the 3rd Sunday of the month from 12-3pm.
 During this time the Edge Chapel is available for prayer, just quiet, or to light a candle for a loved one.
 The church is open at other times by arrangement.
-Please follow the link to our website for full contact information.
+Please follow the link to our website for full contact information

 We support our local foodbank, The Hope Centre at the church of St. Martha the Housewife, Broxtowe, Nottingham NG8 6GR.

 Strelley village is a designated conservation area - see https://www.broxtowe.gov.uk/for-you/planning-building/conservation-areas/